NgocHaiNguyen14/NgocHaiNguyen14/README.md

 **Publication:**
 - “Real-Time Fire and Smoke Detection for Trajectory Planning and Navigation of a Mobile Robot” published in Engineering, Technology & Applied Science Research, doi: 10.48084/etasr.6252.
 (Q2)
 **Github:**
 ###  Autonomous four-wheeled vehicles applied AI and sensor exploitation
 **Publication:**
 - “Study on the Control Method for Self-Driving Car Based on Kinematics and Dynamics Mathematics Model” published in The 7th International Conference on Engineering Mechanics and Automation, doi: 10.15625/vap.2023.0124. (conference)
 - “Study on the Four-Wheeled Autonomous Vehicle Control System Based on Ackerman Kinematic Model with 2 Front-Wheels Steering”, accepted in The Fourth International Conference on Material, Machines, and Methods for Sustainable Development.
-(Q4 - doi will be updated later)
+(Q4 - doi will be updated later)  <br>
 **Github:**
 ### 4-degree-of-freedom robotic arm
 **Github:**